Monika Hellwig

 Monika Konrad Hildegard Hellwig (10 December 1929 – 30 September 2005) was a German-born British academic, author, educator and theologian, who spent much of her life in the United States.
-A former religious sister, she left her community to pursue her academic career, becoming a professor at Georgetown University and later President/Executive Director of the Association of Catholic Colleges and Universities (1996–2005).
+A former religious sister, she left her community to pursue her academic career, becoming a professor at Georgetown University and later president and executive director of the Association of Catholic Colleges and Universities (1996–2005).

 Early life and education

-Hellwig was born in 1929 in Breslau, Germany, to a German Catholic father and a Dutch Jewish mother, who was a noted sculptor.
+Monika Konrad Hildegard Hellwig was born on 10 December 1929 in Breslau, Germany, to a German Catholic father and a Dutch Jewish mother, who was a noted sculptor.
 When the Nazis came to power, the family moved several times to avoid arrest.
 First the family moved to the Netherlands.
 Later, after the German invasion of the Netherlands, the eight-year-old Hellwig and her sisters, Marianne and Angelika, were sent to a boarding school in Scotland by their parents.
 Her father was later killed by the Nazi authorities.
 She was briefly reunited with her mother in 1946, only to see her die a few days after that reunion.
 That same year, aged 15, she began her higher education at the University of Liverpool, from which she received degrees in law (1949) and social science (1951).

 Hellwig left England and moved to the United States in the early 1950s, where she joined the Medical Mission Sisters, a Roman Catholic religious institute of women based in Philadelphia, Pennsylvania, which had been founded to provide medical care to the poor of the world.
 After her novitiate, she attended Catholic University for her master's degree in theology, which she received in 1956.
 She returned to that university for a doctoral degree in theology (1966).